hvkst/orb/orb.md

 ## Todo

+- Particles in #3 haave to be spawned dynamicaly, to easy now...

+- Spread particles in #2 more evenly

+- Level 4 / Final...

 - Implement collision detection for ALL particles ?!

-- LET hit

-- Implement Array for Obstacles and "good" particles

 - Implement gamePlay-Function wit time etc

 - what other obstacles

-- How to make the guidance general?
-Do I need that

 - StartScreen EndScreen